msimpsonnz/msimpsonnz.github.io/_posts/2018-05-20-HackGisborne.md

 ---
 layout: post
 title: Hack Tairawhiti
+summary: My summary of the the Hack Tairawhiti event in Gisborne - May 2018
 ---

-My summary of the the Hack Tairawhiti event in Gisborne - May 2018

 ## Start here, grow anywhere